Click for Youtube

 James with his Peter Eaton clarinet.

 and SYOS signature mouthpiece

 Born in 1971 in North Wales, James Evans took up the piano at age 6, clarinet at age 12 and sax at 16.
 James attended the jazz course at Leeds Music College.
 Even before graduating in 1993 James had started touring Europe with Phil Mason's New Orleans All Stars.

 In 1996 James left the Mason band to work freelance.

-He moved to London in 1998 where he worked with The Boston Tea Party, Keith Nichol’s Cotton Club Orchestra, Sammy Rimington, Chris Barber, Ken Simms, Alan Barnes, Martin Lytton and Barry Martyn's Young Bloods.
+He moved to London in 1998 where he worked with The Boston Tea Party, Keith Nichol’s Cotton Club Orchestra, Sammy Rimington, Chris Barber, Ken Sims, Alan Barnes, TJ Johnson, Martin Lytton, Norman Grodenz and Barry Martyn's Young Bloods.
 James also played rhythm and blues with Angela Brown and the Mighty 45s and the New Orleans R&B-style Ginger Pig Band.

 Whilst in the UK James ran four groups of his own: The New Orleans Wizards, The Incredible String Four, The Rocket Five, and James Evans’ Octupal Odyssey, which featured James' own compositions and played many festivals across the UK.
 This included a performance of James’ compositions and arrangements played by his String 4 accompanied by the Welsh Chamber Orchestra.